Bigfoot (1970 film): Reception

-Film critic Roger Ebert wrote in his film review: "The cast alone convinced me.
+Film critic Roger Ebert wrote sarcastically in his film review: "The cast alone convinced me.
 Let me put it as simply as I can: If you have ever wanted to see a movie starring John Carradine, Joi Lansing, Lindsay Crosby, Chris Mitchum, and Ken Maynard, then Big Foot is almost certainly going to be your only chance.
 Not since Joan Crawford starred in Trog has there been such an opportunity".
-Ebert, however, was very much aware of how hopeless Bigfoot was as a film.
 On his website Fantastic Movie Musings and Ramblings, Dave Sindelar wrote, "It's got more than its share of dull, boring sequences, especially the endless scenes of the bikers tooling around, but I have to admit to finding this one a little irresistible".

-Every 70s movie, a blog which reviews movies of the 70s, noted: “Bigfoot is a truly awful movie, combining a doofus storyline with shoddy production values and terrible acting, but it’s arresting in a fever-dream sort of way … Bigfoot creatures get more screen time here than in virtually any other ‘70s Sasquatch movie, which is not a good thing—prolonged exposure highlights the bad costumes.”
+Every 70s Movie, a blog which reviews movies of the 70s, noted: “Bigfoot is a truly awful movie, combining a doofus storyline with shoddy production values and terrible acting, but it’s arresting in a fever-dream sort of way … Bigfoot creatures get more screen time here than in virtually any other ‘70s Sasquatch movie, which is not a good thing—prolonged exposure highlights the bad costumes.”